ircv3/ircv3-specifications/extensions/message-redaction.md

 ### Fallback

-Server implementations might choose to inform clients that haven't negotiated the capability that an edit or deletion has taken place.
+Server implementations might choose to inform clients that haven't negotiated the capability that a deletion has taken place.
 The fallback method used (if any) is left up to server implementations, but could take the form of a standard NOTICE or PRIVMSG with information about the action.